MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/user-guide.md

 <tr><td>
 <h2>Go mobile</h2>

-<li><a href="use-sales-hub-on-dynamics-365-mobile.md" data-raw-source="[Use Sales Hub on Dynamics 365 for phones and tablets](use-sales-hub-on-dynamics-365-mobile.md)">Use Sales Hub on Dynamics 365 for phones and tablets</a></li>
+<li><a href="use-sales-hub-on-dynamics-365-mobile.md" data-raw-source="[Use Sales Hub on Dynamics 365 for Customer Engagement for phones and tablets](use-sales-hub-on-dynamics-365-mobile.md)">Use Sales Hub on Dynamics 365 for Customer Engagement for phones and tablets</a></li>
-<li><a href="../mobile-app/dynamics-365-phones-tablets-users-guide.md" data-raw-source="[Dynamics 365 for Phones and Tablets User Guide](../mobile-app/dynamics-365-phones-tablets-users-guide.md)">Dynamics 365 for Phones and Tablets User Guide</a></li>
+<li><a href="../mobile-app/dynamics-365-phones-tablets-users-guide.md" data-raw-source="[Dynamics 365 for Customer Engagement for Phones and Tablets User Guide](../mobile-app/dynamics-365-phones-tablets-users-guide.md)">Dynamics 365 for Customer Engagement for Phones and Tablets User Guide</a></li>

 </td>
 <td>
 <h2>Work with Outlook</h2>
-<li><a href="../outlook-app/dynamics-365-app-outlook-user-s-guide.md" data-raw-source="[Dynamics 365 App for Outlook User Guide](../outlook-app/dynamics-365-app-outlook-user-s-guide.md)">Dynamics 365 App for Outlook User Guide</a></li>
+<li><a href="../outlook-app/dynamics-365-app-outlook-user-s-guide.md" data-raw-source="[Dynamics 365 for Customer Engagement App for Outlook User Guide](../outlook-app/dynamics-365-app-outlook-user-s-guide.md)">Dynamics 365 for Customer Engagement App for Outlook User Guide</a></li>

 </td>